 Montessori Graded Figure Material

-This is a print version of the traditional material consisting of a series of 3 boxes containing circles, squares and triangles.
-Each box contains one colour set of each in red, yellow and blue.
+This is a print version of the traditional material consisting of a series of 3 boxes containing circles, squares, and triangles.
+Each box contains one colour set of each in red, yellow, and blue.
 The figures are graded in size from 1-10 figures.
 The figures can be used for design work and during sensorial early on.
 Later they are used during Elementary Geometry.

-At home we have used this material early on our light table.
+At home, we have used this material early on our light table.
 For lesson work laminate, and cut out your circles.
 You can also print it onto overhead transparency paper for light tables or overhead work.

 Montessori Geometry Star Formations Material Blue Rectangle Box

 We have had a great deal of fun exploring Elementary Geometry Lessons and we wanted to bring the materials to you.
 This is a widely recognizable Montessori lesson for working with Blue Rectangle Box 2.
-This is a set of 12 uniform blue triangles, for creating and transforming to demonstrate relationship between figures in Elementary Geometry.
+This is a set of 12 uniform blue triangles, for creating and transforming to demonstrate the relationship between figures in Elementary Geometry.
 Your child will also be calculating the whole angle during these lessons.

 This file includes: